denismatveev/libwinsupertor/README.md

 $ make staticlib
 ````

-shared lib is located in libwinsupertor/src/tor/src/lib/shared and named libwinsupertor.dll, static lib built in ibwinsupertor/src/tor/src/lib/static and has name libwinsupertor.a
+shared lib is located in `libwinsupertor/src/tor/src/lib/shared` and named `libwinsupertor.dll`, static lib built in `libwinsupertor/src/tor/src/lib/static` and has name `libwinsupertor.a`

 Also there are two targets in Makefile to create test app with static and shared libs: teststaticapp and testsharedapp.
 You can run